Qarik-Group/ultimate-guide-to-bosh/docs/why-bosh.md

 Your application and its dependencies all require an operating system.
 And formatted disks.
 And networking to be configured.

-All this runs in a virtual server/virtual machines (VMs) either in someone else's data centre called "the cloud" (AWS, GCP, Microsoft Azure) or someone else's data center called, "on premise" (but its really normally not in your building, is it?) running virtualisation software (vSphere, OpenStack).
+All this runs in a virtual server/virtual machines (VMs) either in someone else's data centre called "the cloud" (AWS, GCP, Microsoft Azure) or someone else's data center called, "on premise" (but it's really normally not in your building, is it?) running virtualisation software (vSphere, OpenStack).

 Your applications and databases running on virtual machines will require disks: local or ephemeral disks that might not survive VM downtime or replacement; and persistent networked disks that are independent of each VM and will be available again if you need (or are forced) to replace your VMs.